chris-short/chrisshort.net/content/resume-cv.md

 ## Professional Experience

 Senior DevOps Advocate, SJ Technologies - Detroit, MI, Jan 2018 - Present

+* Assisted client build infrastructure testing tool based on Ansible to identify quality concerns between functional areas delivery virtual machines; suggested remedies to reduce handoffs and increase automation
+* Implemented Ansible automation to deploy Confluent Kafka and OpenShift to display and run various Kafka user interfaces
+* Represented SJ Technologies as a public speaker at events across North America; spread our DevOps practice message in talks based on research, experiences, and observations
+* Worked with business development, sales, and marketing teams to build new customer relationships, marketing materials to attract customers, and leveraged social media to build branding

 June 2017-Nov 2017 - Manager of DevOps - Bankrate.com - Detroit, MI